‘Plainly open’ to conclude Novak Djokovic was anti-vaccination, judges decided - NewsBreak

 Tiley, usually a familiar face on TV around the tournament, has been keeping a very low profile for the last couple of weeks but he spoke to host broadcaster Channel Nine on Thursday.

-He did not answer questions regarding the events leading to Djokovic’s deportation but denied reports that Tennis Australia paid the Serbian’s legal and travel costs.
+He did not answer questions regarding the events leading to Djokovic’s deportation but denied reports that Tennis Australia paid the Serbia ’s legal and travel costs.

 “I have seen those reports today and we don’t really go into the detail of any financial arrangements that we have with the players but those reports are simply untrue,” he said.